JacobKnox/100DaysOfCode/log.md

 ## Day 3 - February 3rd, 2023
 &emsp;&emsp;Spent about an 1 hour and 30 minutes today from around 3:00 to 4:00 PM EST and then from around 9:30 to 10:00 PM EST finishing up the GraphQL docs update for the PnW v3 API.

+## Day 4 - February 4th, 2023
+&emsp;&emsp;Today ended up being more of a physically productive and mental health day rather than mentally productive, so I didn't do any coding.
+Because of this, per the rules of the challenge, I cannot take another "break" until Day 15 and I must add a day to the end of this challenge.